World of Frozen: Disney Adventure World

 On February 27, 2018, the chairman and CEO of The Walt Disney Company Bob Iger announced plans for a 2 billion euro and multi-year expansion for Disneyland Paris alongside French President Emmanuel Macron at the Palais de l'Elysée in Paris.
-The multi-year expansion will also include the transformation of the Disney Adventure World (now formerly Walt Disney Studios Park).
+The multi-year expansion will also include the transformation of the Disney Adventure World.
 Aside from Kingdom of Arendelle, the park received the Avengers Campus, along with multiple new attractions and live entertainment experiences.
-It is projected to open in March 22, 2026.